Skip to main content

 • How much does it cost?

-• What pain points the software will solve?
+• What pain points will the software solve?

 • If we didn’t invest in the software, then what?